Peace to the Gods and Goddesses of the foundation;

 And mad respect to London;

-Two concepts come alive when considering the Ausar and Auset apocalypse of ancient Egypt and Kush: that of sensual beauty and agapic suffering.
-The Ausar and Auset principles represented the essence of these two concepts together while respectively articulating their masculine and feminine personifications.
+Two concepts come alive when considering the Ausar and Auset story of ancient Kemet and Kush: that of sensual beauty and agapic suffering.
+The Ausar and Auset principles represent the essence of these two concepts together while respectively articulating their masculine and feminine personifications.

 Black divinity, for both male and female, is rooted in longsuffering.
 The apostle Paul wrote: “And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have no charity, I am nothing.